-Kaley Cuoco Shares New Wedding Photo As She Celebrates 2-Month Anniversary
+Kaley Cuoco Shares New Wedding Photo As She Celebrates Two-Month Anniversary

 “How has it already been 2 months since this happened?”
 Kaley asked her more than 3.8 million followers on the social media site after showing off the new wedding photo.

-“Life is flying, enjoy every second…” the actress – who Inquisitr recently reported was left feeling pretty heartbroken by the impeding end of The Big Bang Theory – then added in the caption, adding the hashtag #kcsquared while then tagging her new husband and sharing a sweet message for her man.
+“Life is flying, enjoy every second…” the actress – who the Inquisitr recently reported was left feeling pretty heartbroken by the impending end of The Big Bang Theory – then added in the caption, adding the hashtag #kcsquared while then tagging her new husband and sharing a sweet message for her man.

 “@mrtankcook the keeper of my [heart],” she wrote.